dekrus/Fallout2MechanicsMiniRework/README.md

 #### Partial Compatibility
 - Partial compatibility with EcCo steal mod is enabled by setting FO2_ECCO=1 in the `mods/F2MechanicsMiniRework.ini` file.
 - Partial compatibility includes:
-	- When the skill exceeds 155 + (the target's current perception x 5), it becomes possible to steal weapons and items from the hands of the NPC.
+	- When the steal skill exceeds 155 + (the target's current perception x 5), it becomes possible to steal weapons and items from the hands of the NPC.
 	- To peep into a target's pocket, you need to meet minimum skill requirements.

 ## Uninstallation
-Delete `mods/F2MechanicsMiniRework.*` files.
+Delete both `mods/F2MechanicsMiniRework.*` files.